paxdotdev/pax/lab-journal-zb-2024.md

         [x] handle transition between DTITs as elegantly as possible (set children statefully a la frame?)

     [ ] run design_server instead of static server
-        [ ] refactor and consolidate divergent building:: vs design_server:: logic [x] assess what else is exposed&expected (e.g. websockets, priv. agent) [x] figure out  `std::env::set_var("PAX_WORKSPACE_ROOT", "../pax");`
+        [x] refactor and consolidate divergent building:: vs design_server:: logic [x] assess what else is exposed&expected (e.g. websockets, priv. agent) [x] figure out  `std::env::set_var("PAX_WORKSPACE_ROOT", "../pax");`
-            [x] Expose previous bin logic through method (env, mostly) [ ] must also solve async runtime (since not using tokio::main) [-] bolt onto existing static serve logic (e.g. with port-seeking) [-] refactor use of static server from `building` => `design_server` [ ] figure out port coordination + autoport (or fall back to fixed) [ ] client-side, should be able to query port of current URL / file?
+            [x] Expose previous bin logic through method (env, mostly) [x] must also solve async runtime (since not using tokio::main) [-] bolt onto existing static serve logic (e.g. with port-seeking) [-] refactor use of static server from `building` => `design_server` [ ] figure out port coordination + autoport (or fall back to fixed) [-] client-side, should be able to query port of current URL / file?
                 window.location.port,
                 or maybe even just a relative path
-            [ ] there's a tangle with how the designtimemanager is init'd — are we crossing a websys boundary and can we query client port at that time?
+            [-] there's a tangle with how the designtimemanager is init'd — are we crossing a websys boundary and can we query client port at that time?
+            [x] punted by hard-coding to 8080; will need more effort to support dynamic ports

-    [ ] Root out ROOT_PROJECT_ID — must make dynamic;
+    [x] Root out ROOT_PROJECT_ID — must make dynamic;
+        - exposed get_userland_root_expanded_node

+    [ ] solve `root.global_id().unwrap()` — sometimes global_id is None; why?
+        - this blocks e.g. instantiating a Rect, probably also selection

     [ ] support non-designtime builds (esp. release)